Becoming a KonMari Consultant, Again

 One of the most meaningful surprises in returning to KonMari was the level of support now available to consultants.

-• A Success Coaching Program with monthly 1:1 mentoring sessions
+A Success Coaching Program with monthly 1:1 mentoring sessions for the 1st year, 6 sessions the 2nd year

-For the first time, I felt part of a truly global network—one that is deeply committed to helping people better understand themselves through the lives they’ve created around them.
+I’m so pleased to be a part of this global network—one that is deeply committed to helping people better understand themselves through the lives they’ve created around them.

 Because this work isn’t just about creating tidy homes.